Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Results

 \subsection{Controlled Setup}

 We define a fixed set of hyperparameters to evaluate \vilbert, \lxmert, \vlbert, \visualbert, and \uniter on four downstream tasks: VQAv2, RefCOCO+, NLVR2 and Flickr30K. \begin{itemize}[noitemsep,topsep=1pt] \item \textbf{Inputs:} Each model used a different maximum number of tokens and \lxmert did not have an overall \texttt{[IMG]} feature.
 We fix the same maximum number of tokens and add the \texttt{[IMG]} feature to each architecture. \item \textbf{Encoders:} We noticed that \vilbert used higher dimensional representations for the visual stream.
 We fix the same dimension as in the linguistic stream for a comparison that is fairer comparison against \lxmert, and more intuitive with the single-stream models. \item \textbf{Pooling:} While \vlbert is the only architecture that does not have a pooling layer, other \vl \berts use it for the image--text matching objective.
 We fix the models to use use multiplicative pooling~\citep{lu2019vilbert} for all the models in order to separately learn sentence-level and image-level representations and also model their interactions. \item \textbf{Pretraining objectives:} Each model uses a different set of pretraining objectives.
-We fix them to three: MLM, masked object classification with KL-divergence,\footnote{\citet{chen2020uniter} showed that this object classification objective is the single best one for masked regions prediction.} and ITM. \item \textbf{Fine-tuning:} We fine-tune each model using the same protocols and sizes for the MLPs. \item \textbf{Hyperparameters}: While \vilbert and \vlbert were pretrained for $10$ epochs, \lxmert was pretrained for $20$.
-There are further differences in other hyperparameters, such as the learning rate or its warm-up proportion.
-We fix the models to pretrain for $10$ epochs (to reduce resource consumption) and fix all the hyperparameters to a set that led to convergence for each model (searched over a small grid of values used in the literature).\footnote{Configuration files of this setup are part of our repository.} \end{itemize}
+We fix them to three: MLM, masked object classification with KL-divergence,\footnote{\citet{chen2020uniter} showed that this object classification objective is the single best one for masked regions prediction.} and ITM. \item \textbf{Fine-tuning:} We fine-tune each model using the same protocols and sizes for the MLPs. \item \textbf{Hyperparameters}: While \vilbert and \vlbert were originally pretrained for $10$ epochs, \lxmert was pretrained for $20$.
+We fix the number of pretraining epochs to $10$, and set other hyperparameters, e.g., learning rate or its warm-up proportion, to a set of values from the original papers that led to smooth training of all the models, with training curves that closely followed the ones obtained with the original hyperparameters.\footnote{Configuration files of this setup are part of our repository.} \end{itemize}

 \paragraph{Results} \cref{tab:controlled} shows the results of our controlled study.
 First, we note that the performance of \vilbert and \vlbert is similar compared to training with their original hyperparameters.
 In fact, VQAv2 performance improves for \vilbert, showing that dual-stream models do \emph{not} require different sizes in the two streams. \vlbert also performs similarly to its official setup, showing that the additional ITM pretraining objective in our controlled setup does not hurt downstream task performance (contrarily to the results reported in their paper).
 We do, however, note that \lxmert performs worse on NLVR2 and VQAv2 in our controlled setup than with its original hyperparameters, suggesting that \lxmert may require more pretraining steps to converge.
 Overall, the results show that most of the examined models perform similarly in our controlled setup, compared to the official setups.